holidayextras/holidayextras.github.com/_posts/2016-12-06-remote-drawbacks.md

 For group meetings, a high quality microphone is a necessity.
 Being able to hear everyone in the meeting clearly is a must when there is only one remote member.
 Often using a low quality mic, you can pick up the people nearest the microphone, but those further away get lost in the background noise filter.
 This makes it very hard for remote workers to concentrate and understand everything that is being said.

-For completely remote meetings, I always recommend purpose built headset.
+For completely remote meetings, I always recommend purpose built headsets.
 These are cheap and readily available in most office environments and the difference in quality between a purpose built headset and a pair of phone earphones is unbelievable.
 They drown out background noise and pick up all the conversation.
 Again, using a non purpose built set of headphones or earphones picks up a lot of background noise.

 #### Environment